2nd Quarter classes begin the week of Oct 27, 2025.

 Open Spots: 0

 Calling crooked criminals who commit creepy crimes!
 Convening colorful characters who corroborate clues and constables who collaborate to crack the case!
 Connect with a kooky cast in Detective Drama.
 Using materials from a commercial mystery role playing game (RPG), students will be guided through the facts of a fictitious case.
 Student sleuths will be follow clue cards, eclectic evidence, and phony forensics to uncover a crime.
 Emphasis will be on critical thinking, problem solving skills, and improvisation through the portrayal of unique characters involved in the crime.
 Students will be encouraged to develop a strong, compelling character, an original costume, a backstory, and of course, an alibi.
-First quarter, Students will assist Detective Molina in unraveling the mysterious kidnapping of Mr. Banks, a businessman with a bad habit of trusting backstabbing buddies.
-Though he built a booming oil business, Mr. Banks made more foes than friends climbing the corporate ladder.
-One day, the wealthy workaholic was whisked away from his estate, leaving behind a trail of conflicting clues and questionable quotes.
-Now, curious clue-hunters must comb through chaos, catch red herrings, and crack the case of the missing millionaire.
+Second quarter, Detective Herbert gets a cryptic call from Ms Wormwood, a woman whose family is fearful of frightening phenomena at their home on Castle Hill.
+Pianos play themselves, cupboards clatter, and the kids are reluctant to relax in their own rooms.
+As a paranormal pro, Herbert uses his superior senses to solve spooky situations.
+Now, he needs your sharp sleuthing skills to track the troublesome terror haunting the house.
+Keep your clues clear, beware of red herrings, and help Herbert solve the spectral mystery!
 In this workshop, students will experiment with acting and improvisation and working as a team.
 This class is best suited for students who are active listeners, are flexible and easily adapt, have a sense of humor, and enjoy working in a collaborative group.
 Students need to be able to stay in sync with the flow of the class.
 This is not an "anything goes" or free-for-all class.
 Because of the age of the students in this class, only capers such as burglaries or kidnappings will be portrayed instead of murders.
 Topics in this Series: Mystery of the Missing Millionaie (Quarter 1), Puzzling Paranormal Pursuits (Quarter 2), The Case of the Captured Commissioner (Quarter 3), and The Disappearance of Dr. McBride (Quarter 4).
+This is a 6-week class that will not meet on 10/28/25.
 There is a class supply fee of $20.00 due payable to the instructor on the first day for the class RPG materials, printing, props, and investigation folders.

 11:00 am-11:55 am